 Along with euphoria, relaxation is another frequently reported effect in human studies.
 Other effects, which vary dramatically among different users, include heightened sensory perception (e.g., brighter colors), laughter, altered perception of time, and increased appetite.
 After a while, the euphoria subsides, and the user may feel sleepy or depressed.
 Occasionally, marijuana use may produce anxiety, fear, distrust, or panic.

-Marijuana use impairs a person's ability to form new memories and to shift focus.
+Marijuana use impairs a person's ability to form new memories (see below) and to shift focus.
 THC also disrupts coordination and balance by binding to receptors in the cerebellum and basal ganglia—parts of the brain that regulate balance, posture, coordination, and reaction time.
 Therefore, learning, doing complicated tasks, participating in athletics, and driving are also affected.

 Our understanding of marijuana's long-term brain effects is limited.
 Research findings on how chronic cannabis use affects brain structure, for example, have been inconsistent.
 It may be that the effects are too subtle for reliable detection by current techniques.
 A similar challenge arises in studies of the effects of chronic marijuana use on brain function.
 Although imaging studies (functional MRI; fMRI) in chronic users do show some consistent alterations, the relation of these changes to cognitive functioning is less clear.
 This uncertainty may stem from confounding factors such as other drug use, residual drug effects (which can occur for at least 24 hours in chronic users), or withdrawal symptoms in long-term chronic users.

 Marijuana, Memory, and the Hippocampus